QuTech-Delft/compute-runtime-schema/docs/messages.md

 # Messages

-The messages are python dictionaries that are converted from/to python strings via the JSON serializer of the python standard library (`json.loads` and `json.dumps` functions).
+The message templates that are used for communication between 2200 and 2300 are described below.
+The various functions of the systems can be divided between user-triggered communication and system communication.
+User-triggered communication for example is the execution of an algorithm, while system communication is fetching static system information.
+These messages are python dictionaries that are converted from/to python strings via the JSON serializer of the python standard library (`json.loads` and `json.dumps` functions).

 ## Base message

 The message described below has the most basic information needed for a message, either in the active or passive modus.
+The information contained within these messages is sufficient for non-iterative communication, e.g. requesting system information.
+These messages would be sent only once and not be part of a longer session.

 ### Base request